danisotosol/danisotosol/README.md

 I'm a 18y/o software engineer from Costa Rica, currently learning about machine learning, data analisys and more!
 I love coding and everything related to it

+* 💼  Currently working in two projects with React and more technologies
 * ✉️  You can contact me at [danielsotosolorzano@outlook.com](mailto:danielsotosolorzano@outlook.com)
 * 🧠  I'm learning Machine Learning !
 Datacamp